alecngai/NSUS_BI_Assessment/README.md

 first break down the customers into `lifetime`  <br />
 -<1 month  <br />
-1-3 months <br />
+<1-3 months <br />
-4-12 months <br />
+<4-12 months <br />
-1-2 years <br />
+<1-2 years <br />
 etc

 And from there you can find how long do your players stay in your system.

-Within each age range, you can find a LTV per player to know what type of players you want to attract the most
+Within each age range, you can find a LTV per player to know what type of players you want to attract the most.
+We now have the data of customers and their spending patterns over their lifetime, next is to focus on modeling transaction counts, However, this is difficult because we have a variety of gamemodes with differet methods, we have lose to house, rake, fee, these can be done a multitude of ways, gameplay, staking, betting, casino, live casino, etc.

-Modeling transaction counts

-A Poisson process

-Survival analysis

-A hybrid probabilistic model
+A Poisson process, is a simple way of modeling transactions over time, however, another issue with simplicity is they cannot account for certain variables, in this case churn.
+Therefore we can do a cross product of another model called Survival analysis, this will give us a hybrid probabilistic model.
+Main points of focus for this model is rate parameter of the Poisson disttribution, and hazard of churn per unit of time.
+This model will give us a prediction of the wether or not the customer is still within our database at the given time, allowing us to predict if the customer has churned.

+We can also look at purchases per day, which is a simple calculation of # purchases divded by (max(date) minus min(date)), if we then plot it by purchases per day vs time, we can look and determine if we want examine the data deeper.
+If there is anonmales

+Using the data acquired above we can ascertain revenue over lifetime of a customer.
+Next is variable costs, which we must dicsuss with the accounting team, to allow us to gain insight into the company spending habits.
+Next is variable costs.

 Multilevel models to remove noise